-There are a lot of things to think about when engaging stakeholders, and to avoid thinking about them carries with it the obvious inherent risks (i.e., project failure, resistance, low engagement).
+There are a lot of things to consider when identifying stakeholders for a business project, and to avoid thinking about them carries with it the obvious inherent risks (i.e., project failure, resistance, low engagement).

 Giving credit where credit is due, here are some tips from Bryan Barrow, an international project planning expert.
 These tips will help how to identify stakeholders for your next initiative:

 1. Create a list of “potential” stakeholders

 2. Remember to include both Internal and External stakeholders

 4. Think differently about your stakeholders to see their true value